Understanding Your Credit Score

 How can you obtain a copy of your credit report?

-Under federal law, you have the right to obtain a free copy of your credit report from each of the nationwide consumer reporting agencies once a year.
+Also under federal law, you have the right to obtain a free copy of your credit report from each of the nationwide consumer reporting agencies once a year.

 To order your free annual credit report -